Have you ever had an Investment with Manchester Unity Assurance?

 - Customers may not have been put into the right risk factor by Manchester Unity Assurance that was comfortable for them.

-- Manchester Unity Assurance may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.
+- Manchester Unity Assurance may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.

 Have Manchester Unity Assurance mis-sold you your Investment?